yoshinator/dispatchio-backend/README.md

 # README

+## Dispatchio
+Dispatchio is an application that allows businesses with a mobile workforce to dispatch their team members and get updates of the jobs they're doing.
+Built using React and Redux on the front end and Ruby on Rails on the backend.
+It uses JSON Web Tokens for authorization.
+The app has two views, one for managers and owners that presents a dashboard and a view for employees that only shows the jobs they are assigned to.

 JSON API BACKEND TO [DISPATCHIO.io](http://dispatchio.io) built using Ruby 2.3.3 FRONT END LOCATED at [https://github.com/yoshinator/dispatchio-front-end](https://github.com/yoshinator/dispatchio-front-end)

 * run Rails db:create && rails db:migrate && rails db:seed to get started with some test data.